 To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision SENDCo has gained the Special Educational Needs Coordinators Qualification.
 All teachers have attended training provided by the SENDCo on the Code of Practice.
-All teachers and TAs have completed Thrive awareness training.
+All teachers and TAs have completed Thrive and TIS awareness training.
 The Head of School and 1 TA have completed Thrive practitioner training.
+The TA and 2 other staff members have completed TIS training.
 Some TAs and teachers are Team Teach trained All staff receive training and updates on a regular basis regarding changes, updates to special educational need.
 All staff have had Autism Awareness training.
 Whole staff Dyslexia Service on supporting Memory is planned.
-2 members of staff will be completing TIS training (see above).
-Family Information Service website is available for parents and staff to access guidance and advice.
-According to the needs in particular classes staff attend courses as necessary.
+2 members of staff have completed TIS training (see above).
+Family Information Service website is available for parents and staff to access According to the needs in particular classes staff attend courses as necessary.
 For Example dyslexia training, ASD training etc. Our SENDCo is experienced and is up to date and aware of different interventions and possible provisions.
 Outside agencies/specialists provide training to meet needs and support.
 We have 2 trained Dyslexia Champions who receive ongoing support.
 We have 1 trained Autism Champion who receive ongoing support.
-The SENDCo is a trained Thrive practitioner and can provide individualised support for children with social and emotional needs.
+The SENDCo is a trained TIS practitioner and can provide individualised support for children with social and emotional needs.
 Head of School, PSA and SENDCO know how to access specialist and individualised support from agencies.
 Head of School has attended 'Effective SENCo' training to develop understanding of the Code of Practice and supporting SEN in school.